Finnish nurse squeezes extra vaccine doses with air-bubble technique

 “The number of extra doses is significant,” says Jutta Peltoniemi, an infectious diseases doctor in the city of Turku in southwest Finland.

 “Imagine that you were among the extra people we vaccinated today in Helsinki who, without this technique, would have had to wait?
-These extra doses do save lives.”
+These extra doses do save lives,” Roos says.

 Reporting by Essi Lehto, Editing by Douglas Busvine and Gareth Jones